Extension-Biomass-Succession

 What is the Biomass Succession Extension?

 Biomass succession simulates changes in the biomass of each cohort dependent upon age, competition, and disturbance.
 The extension has been a popular tool when the focus of the research is on aboveground forest dynamics and when consideration of below ground dynamics is not important.
-Relative to succession extensions that track all possible Carbon pools (NECN Succession and Forest Carbon Succession), it is relatively simple.
+Relative to other succession extensions, it is relatively simple.

 The Biomass Succession Extension generally follows the methods outlined in Scheller and Mladenoff (2004).
 Biomass Succession calculates how cohorts reproduce, age, and die and how cohort biomass (g m-2) changes through time.
 The Biomass Succession extension also tracks dead biomass over time, divided into two pools: woody and leaf litter.